-Check out our Recycling page to learn more about the City's recycling ordinance and about recycling in general.
+- Where can I learn more about recycling?Check out our Recycling page to learn more about the City's recycling ordinance and about recycling in general.

-Visit our Miami Beach Rising Above page to learn about the city's regional and international collaborations to prepare for future climate change impacts.
+- What is the City doing about climate change and sea level rise?Visit our Miami Beach Rising Above page to learn about the city's regional and international collaborations to prepare for future climate change impacts.

-Are there sea turtles in Miami Beach?
+- Are there sea turtles in Miami Beach?

 Yes, there are sea turtles that nest on Miami Beach from April 1 through October 31!
 To find out more about sea turtles and how artificial lights may be harmful to them, visit our Sea Turtles page.

-What do I do if I come across an injured animal?
+- What do I do if I come across an injured animal?

 If you have come across an animal that is believed to be either injured or in danger, please contact our friends at the Florida Fish and Wildlife Commission at 1.888.404.FWCC or the Pelican Harbor Seabird Station.

-Where can I read the laws passed by the City regarding the environment?
+- Where can I read the laws passed by the City regarding the environment?

 Check out our Green Ordinances page to read the City's environmentally-focused ordinances.

-On September 2, 2015 the City Commission adopted Ordinance No.2015-3962 prohibiting the sale and use of expanded polystyrene (also known as Styrofoam) within the City.
+- Where is Styrofoam (Expanded Polystyrene) banned in the city?On September 2, 2015, the City Commission adopted Ordinance No.2015-3962 prohibiting the sale and use of expanded polystyrene (also known as Styrofoam) within the City.
 This is an amendment to the current ordinance that has banned Styrofoam from parks, beaches, city-owned facilities, sidewalk cafes, special event permits, city marinas, docks, piers and boat ramps.
-Styrofoam has been found to be a harmful pollutant because it is not an easily recycled and also consists of non-biodegradable qualities that break up easily in the environment.
-The close proximity of our public spaces to our beaches and waterways make polystyrene a troublesome pollutant.
+Styrofoam has been found to be a harmful pollutant because it is not easily recycled and also consists of non-biodegradable qualities that break up easily in the environment.
+The close proximity of our public spaces to our beaches and waterways makes polystyrene a troublesome pollutant.
 The City of Miami Beach encourages residents and businesses to use reusable containers which are less impactful than Styrofoam and help reduce waste headed for the County’s landfills.
-Learn more about this city-wide ban: Styrofoam
+Learn more about city-wide regulations.